makolath/NLP.HU/README.md

 vocabularies are available [here](https://drive.google.com/open?id=1Dq1HrPnJX1LvXuCc-3FjV5uGRInkpHwO)
 ### Raw data
 raw data used for classification is available [here](https://drive.google.com/drive/folders/125RAHvCIHBR-jAUnIhqzWhdxh0mQ_fcv)
+### Usage
+The script depends on the following modules:
+* NumPy
+* SciPy
+* sklearn

+The script depends on command-line arguments to specify certain paths and functionality desired

+* --text path to the text chunks folder
+* --pos path to the part of speech folder
+* --load-in to load the in sample feature matrix from file
+* --write-in to write the in sample features matrix to file
+* --load-out to load the out of sample matrices from files
+* --write-out to write the out of sample matrices to files
+* --read-models to read pre-trained models
+* --model to specify a word2vec model to use with feature type of w2v
+* --features feature to use for classification (can be given multiple times)

+More parameter exists to control behaviors
 ### Results
+#### Random
+Random guess will results the following accuracies:
+* Native Language guess: 3.2%
+* Language Family guess: 20%
+* Is Native Speaker: 50%
 ##### Classifier
 All models were trained using Logistic Regression classifier